zk229/social-network-api/README.md

   ## Usage

   This should be used as part of a larger project.
 There is no frontend as of right now, and as such this is limited to only backend functionality.
+For a video demonstrating the usage of this project, check out [this video](https://youtu.be/6bw7u6Npfb8).

   ## How to Contribute